-As the global boom in podcasting continues, and as this format for content production is growing big, some businesses have become interested in the value that podcast as a marketing tool can bring to their brand.
+As the global boom in podcasting continues, and as this format for content production is growing big, some businesses have become interested in the value that Podcast as a marketing tool can bring to their brand.

 When you want to connect with customers on a more personal level, sound allows the listener to hear the emotion behind your words.
 Podcasting allows brands to communicate to a captive audience.
-With lifestyle on-the-go, the power to have podcasting on demand allows companies and brands to tell their story anywhere at any time, which helps to establish authority in your industry and create advocates brand along the way.
+With lifestyle on-the-go, the power to have podcasting on demand allows companies and brands to tell their story anywhere at any time, which helps to establish authority in your industry and create an advocate's brand along the way.

 In this article, we will explain how the podcast can become a key tool in the digital marketing strategies of companies.

 Being the radio-on-demand of the decade, a podcast is a series of spoken audio episodes that focus on a particular topic or theme such as history, startups, football, etc. You can subscribe to any show you like with an app on your phone and listen to episodes whenever you like on your headphones, in the car or through speakers.